tophefo/IpCamera/README.md

 The binding can be configured with PaperUI by clicking on the pencil icon of any of the cameras that you have manually added via the PaperUI inbox by pressing on the PLUS (+) icon.

 It can also be manually configured with text files by doing the following.
 DO NOT try and change a setting using PaperUI after using textual configuration as the two will conflict as the text file locks the settings preventing them from changing.
-Because the binding is changing so much at the moment I would recommend you use textual configuration, as each time Openhab restarts it removes and adds the camera so you automatically gain any extra channels that I add.
+Because the binding is changing so much at the moment I would recommend you use textual configuration, as each time Openhab restarts it removes and adds the camera so you automatically gain any extra channels or config abilities that I add.
 If using PaperUI, each time I add a new channel you need to remove and re-add the camera which then gives it a new UID number (Unique ID number), which in turn can break your sitemap and HABPanel setups.
 Textual configuration has its advantages and locks the camera to use a simple UID.

-The parameters that can be used in textual configuration are:
+The configuration parameters that can be used in textual configuration are:

 ```